ajmoore00/Yahtzee/README.md

 Windows Forms Yahtzee game for C# Programming final project.
 The first version will be user vs computer (1v1).
-Planning to add the ability for more AI players later.
+Planning to add the ability for more Com players later.
-Focusing on correct scoring, simple UI, dice hold/roll, and a basic AI for now.
+Focusing on correct scoring, simple UI, dice hold/roll, and a basic Computer logic for now.

+I wasn't able to get around to making the save/load actually work, or making the computer actually smart, or making the settings actually do anything.

 ## Game Rules